batiste/sprite.js/README.rst

 using sprites in an efficient way.
 The goal is to have common framework for Desktop and mobile browsers.

-sprite.js has been tested on Chromium, Firefox, Android emulator and Opera.
+sprite.js has been tested on Chromium, Firefox, Android emulator, Opera and IE9.

 For an example of the what the framework offers, have a look at test_sprites.html.